Call now in confidence immediate help & advice 24/7

 Of course, there are other therapies on offer in Luton which target the underlying mental causes of addiction and tackle co-occurring disorders.

-These include Cognitive behavioural therapy (CBT) and Dialectical behavioural therapy (DBT) as mentioned previously.
+These include Cognitive Behavioural Therapy (CBT) and Dialectical Behavioural Therapy (DBT) as mentioned previously.

 Motivational Interviewing (MI) is also a therapeutic technique used to deal with drug and alcohol addiction in patients by heightening a patient’s drive and engagement with a certain goal, in this instance, it would be refraining from harmful substances.
 This is just one kind of motivational therapy that you could experience whilst at rehab.